What’s Cartagena (Colombia) like?

 Most of my friends thought I was crazy when I told them that I was going to Colombia.
 I ended up loving Colombia so much on that first trip (in 2005) that I decided to go back a few years later with Lissette.

 The highlight for me, Cartagena, is still the most impressive colonial city that I’ve seen anywhere.
 The old walled quarter, surrounded by fortress walls, is full of churches, plazas, and wonderful courtyards hidden behind old, wooden doors.
-There is great architecture everywhere.
+There’s great architecture everywhere.
 Lots of nice little cafes, shaded parks with fountains to sit in, and great restaurants hidden in impressive colonial buildings.
 It is a very romantic city.
 Outside the walled city is the fort of Castillo San Felipe de Barajas and the Santa Cruz monastery on La Popa hill (the highest point in the city).
 There is a spit of land called Bocagrande which is lined by beaches and modern high-rises.
 This is where most tourists stay (I recommend against this – pay a bit more and stay in the colonial city).
 Out in the harbor are 2 fortresses protecting the mouth of the harbor from attack.
-There’s lots to see.
-There’s also lots to see outside Cartagena – places like Santa Marta, El Rodadero, Parque Tayrona and Taganga.
+There’s lots to see (I have some links to them at the bottom of this post).

 ATTRACTIONS OUTSIDE THE OLD CITY